twilight-goose/Mapping-Stations/README.md

 top of "/src/load_data.py".
 Anything beyond changing file and folder names is **not recommended**.

 Functions in "src/load_data.py" were designed to accommodate specific versions of the Hydat and PWQMN datasets.
-Specifically, Hydat dataset tables are expected to have a field exactly named "STATION_NUMBER".
+Specifically, HYDAT dataset tables are expected to have a field exactly named "STATION_NUMBER".
 The HYDAT dataset is also expected to contain the following table names:

 - STATIONS
+- DLY_FLOWS

+STATIONS must contain the following fields:

+- STATION_NUMBER
+- STATION_NAME
+- LONGITUDE
+- LATITUDE
+- DRAINAGE_AREA_GROSS
+- DRAINAGE_AREA_EFFECT

+DLY_FLOWS must contain **STATION_NUMBER** and one of the following sets of fields (or another field name compatible with Period.sql_query()):

+- YEAR and MONTH
+- YEAR_FROM and YEAR_TO
+- DATE

 The PWQMN dataset is expected to contain the following fields, and a missing one will result in ValueErrors.
 ```